74 more deaths reported in Quebec, including 70 in senior homes

 For the latest COVID-19 / Coronavirus info and statistics for Montreal and Quebec, please visit the Santé Quebéc website.

-For official info from the Government of Canada on COVID-19 / Coronavirus, including their latest map of cases in Montreal, Quebec and Canada, please also click here.
+For official info from the Government of Canada on COVID-19 / Coronavirus, please visit their portal.

+Premier François Legault announced that 74 more deaths were reported in Quebec, including 70 in senior homes and CHSLDs, with 49,702 total COVID-19 cases.